 An exclusive opportunity to attend the TCA kick-off event and training.
 Participants will learn from experts and researchers in the fields of leadership development, politics, community engagement, communication, and civic life.

-The TCA Leadership Summit will be held August 17-19, 2018 at The University of Texas at Austin.
+The TCA Leadership Summit will be held at The University of Texas at Austin in the fall of their year of service.
 TCAs are required to attend all 3 days.
 Overnight accommodations and all meals while attending will be covered by the program.
 Transportation to and from the Summit will not be provided.